30 EASY Hikes In Banff For The Whole Family

 Bow Summit

-It’s a decent easy Banff hike if you’re looking to stretch your legs and enjoy nature with a bit of a workout, as there is some elevation gain.
+This hike passes the first two viewpoints over Peyto Lake and crosses the ridge until you reach a view out to Bow Lake below.
+It’s a decent, easy Banff hike if you’re looking to stretch your legs and enjoy nature with a bit of a workout, as there is some elevation gain.

 Marble Canyon

-The trail is well marked and maintained, so it’s easy to follow.
+The trail is well-marked and maintained, so it’s easy to follow.
 As the river is fed by glaciers high above the Alpine, it often has a blue tinge color, which is breathtaking in the peak summer months.
 It’s one of our favorite trails for families or anyone looking for something easy and straightforward.

 Lake Louise Trail

-A simple walk around Lake Louise is always a breathtaking walk.
-It’s very popular, and it’s pretty tough to escape the crowds around Lake Louise, but it is justified as you can see those baby blue colors in all directions.
+A simple walk around Lake Louise is always breathtaking.
+It’s very popular, and it’s pretty tough to escape the crowds, but it is justified as you can see those baby blue colors in all directions.
+The best part about hiking around the lakeshore is that you can just turn around and head back whenever you get tired.

+You can bring a stroller on this path, but it gets rough at sections, so make sure it’s durable.
 It is one of the most serene places on earth, and although we prefer to avoid crowds, we still adore Lake Louise.

 Silverton Falls